srini009/symbiomon/README.md

-SYMBIMON is a prototype distributed, metric monitoring service designed for use on HPC systems.
+SYMBIOMON is a prototype distributed, metric monitoring service designed for use on HPC systems.
 Internally, SYMBIOMON employs a time-series data model and is composed of three microservice components:
 1. COLLECTOR: Exposes the main metric API.